josquin-research-project/jrp-scores/README.md

-music of the early Renaissance (*c*1420 to *c*1520), mostly representing the [Franco-Flemish School](http://en.wikipedia.org/wiki/Franco-Flemish_School) and are mainly intended from computational analysis.
+music of the early Renaissance (*c*1420 to *c*1520), mostly representing the [Franco-Flemish School](http://en.wikipedia.org/wiki/Franco-Flemish_School) and are mainly intended for computational analysis.
 As a result only a few works include text/lyrics suitable for vocal performance.

 A peculiar aspect in music of the sixteenth century (from a modern